private-compute-infra-toolkit/hats/tvs/trusted_tvs/library/README.md

 The crate export the following modules:

 1. service: public interface to use the crate.
-Clients use this crate to create Service object that owns key materials, policies and means to fetch user secrets.
+Clients use this crate to create a Service object that owns key materials, policies and means to fetch user secrets.
 1. request\_handler: an object to handle a single attestation session.
 The user obtain a handler for every request from *service*.